Understanding Metatarsal Bursitis: Causes and Treatment

 These can include maintaining a healthy weight to reduce stress on the metatarsal bursa.

-It’s also important to choose the right shoes to minimize metatarsal pain.
+It’s also important to choose the right shoes to minimise metatarsal pain.

 • Maintain a healthy weight